 Making Roosts with Different Materials

 A firm, comfortable perch is imperative to keep your flock happy at night.
-While you can buy pre-made roosts, you can make your own roosts with basic woodworking skills.
+While you can buy pre-made roosts, you can make your roosts with basic woodworking skills.
 Wood is commonly used to make perching roosts because it is long-lasting, sturdy enough to hold several chickens, and can be well-cleaned.
 Wood perches also deliver a natural experience.

-1. Tips for Choosing and Laying Boards
+1. Tips for Choosing and Installing Boards

-Most chicken owners often make roosts from coop-framing leftovers, which is an excellent way to use those scrap boards.
+Most chicken owners often make roosts from coop-framing leftovers, which is an excellent way to use those scrapboards.
 However, if you have a budget for perches, you can invest in lumber and build your birds a decent roost.

-Whatever you use to make roost, ensure it is wide enough to offer desirable comfort.
+Whatever you use to make roost, ensure it is strong and wide enough to offer desirable comfort.
 Ideally, you want to offer your chicken at least a 2-inch-diameter branch, where they can easily balance and happily perch.

 Tips for Building and Supporting Roosting Bars